o365soa/soa/README.md

    `Install-Module SOA`

-3. Run the following to install the prerequisites:
+3. Run the following to install the prerequisites (see below for optional parameters that may be applicable):

    `Install-SOAPrerequisites`